 - the defendant knew he was making the statement while under oath, and

 - the accused intended to testify falsely when he made his false statement.1

-A person is subject to perjury laws when he gives information in any of the following situations:
+A person is subject to penalty of perjury laws when he gives information in any of the following situations:

 - when testifying in court,

 - when being deposed,

 - in a signed affidavit,